cameron-astor/jumpcut/README.md

 Only the currently active sequence is analyzed.
 Nested sequences on the timeline are not supported.
 Only clips in tracks Video 1 and Audio 1 are analyzed.
 Video and audio clips must be linked.
 Position and cropping of the clip in the timeline does not matter.

-If there are multiple clips on the timeline, **only the first clip** will be analyzed and cut.
-For this reason, it is recommended to run the extension on sequences with only a single clip.
+To avoid undefined behavior, the extension currently will not run unless there is a single linked pair of video/audio clips on the timeline.
 If you need to jump cut only a portion of a timeline, or wish to jump cut content in an already crowded timeline, the current workflow is to save clips one at a time as nested sequences, and run jump cuts from within those nested sequences.

 Future development goals include more flexibility regarding these constraints, including logic for handling multiple clips and multiple tracks.